Quality kindergarten to amplify your child’s development

 Enrolling your child in a quality three and four-year-old kindergarten program is a proven way to amplify their early development.
 Kindergarten works alongside home-based learning, equipping children with the skills and confidence they need to start school well.

-ECMS operates 70 high-quality three and four-year-old kindergarten programs all over Melbourne.
+ECMS operates more than 50 high-quality three and four-year-old kindergarten programs all over Melbourne.

 Find your closest ECMS kindergarten